suffolklibraries/lgc/content/collections/events/community-gardening-club-21-06-1-1.md

   [ 01473 211498](tel:01473211498)
 ---
 Love the outdoors and want to meet new people?
-Then why not join Eastern Angles new community gardening club?
+Then why not join Eastern Angles and their community gardening club?